Sterility

 What is sterility?

-Sterility is when a woman is unable to get pregnant, or a man is unable to get a woman pregnant.
+Sterility is when a person is unable to get pregnant or get someone pregnant.
 Cancer and cancer treatment may cause sterility.
 Sterility can be:

 - A side effect of surgery or radiation therapy that affects reproductive organs or organs that make hormones.